cocos/cocos-docs/en/components/richtext.md

 | Line Height        | Line height, in points                                                                |
 | Image Atlas        | The image atlas for the img tag.
 For each src value in the img tag, there should be a valid spriteFrame in the image atlas. |
 | Handle Touch Event | Once checked, the RichText will block all input events (mouse and touch) within the bounding box of the node, preventing the input from penetrating into the underlying node. |

+The API reference of RichText is here: [RichText API](../../../api/en/classes/RichText.html).

 ## BBCode format